fpdf-easytable/simple_unit_test/README.md

     string of semi-colon separated namespaces needed as in the definition of the class class_name.
     Foe example if in the definition of the dummy you are using an object from a particular class.

+use_namespace

+    you can pass a specific namespace if it is needed for the definition of any callable.

 *Example*

 ```